Shamima Begum will not be allowed to return to the UK to fight the decision to remove her citizenship, the Supreme Court has ruled.

 Citizenship is the right to live in a country.

-In the UK, the person enjoys the same rights as others, such as welfare, education or healthcare.
+In the UK, citizens have rights to things like welfare, education and healthcare.
 They can also vote.

 - you or your parents are born in the UK

-- live in the UK for a period of time, normally five years
+- you live in the UK for a period of time, normally five years

 - marry a British citizen and have been in the UK for three years

-The UK allows people to be a citizen of more than one country.
+In common with many countries, the UK allows people to be citizens of more than one country.

 How do you lose your citizenship?